The Prophet’s Methodologies in Da`wah

 “If the first verse to be revealed was, ‘Do not drink alcohol’, the Arabs would have replied: ‘we will never leave drinking alcohol’.
 If the first verse to be revealed was, ‘don’t fornicate,’ they would have replied: ‘we will never leave fornication…’” (Al-Bukhari)

-So this was the methodology traversed upon by the Prophet in calling people to Islam.
+So this was the methodology traversed upon the Prophet in calling people to Islam.
 He cultivated them upon strong foundations for many years and then moved on to the other aspects of the religion.

 5. Connect people to the truth and do not connect them to individuals and personalities